13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 • Cookie Retargeting: Take OnSite Retargeting® to the next level by using 1st party cookies to determine which campaigns your returning visitors should see.

-These give you the options of display products, offers, or deals depending on:
+When you connect OptinMonster to your eCommerce platform, you can display products, offers, or deals depending on:

 • The items placed in your visitor’s cart